edgeimpulse/example-custom-ml-block-pytorch/README.md

 You can also push this block back to Edge Impulse, that makes it available like any other ML block so you can retrain your model when new data comes in, or deploy the model to device.
 See [Docs > Adding custom learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/organizations/adding-custom-transfer-learning-models) for more information.

-1. Initialize the block:
+1. Push the block:

     ```
-    $ edge-impulse-blocks init
-    # Answer the questions, select "other" for 'What type of data does this model operate on?'
-    ```

-2. Push the block:

-    ```
     $ edge-impulse-blocks push
     ```

-3. The block is now available under any of your projects.
+2. The block is now available under any of your projects.
 Depending on the data your block operates on, you can add it via:
     * Object Detection: **Create impulse > Add learning block > Object Detection (Images)**, then select the block via 'Choose a different model' on the 'Object detection' page.
     * Image classification: **Create impulse > Add learning block > Transfer learning (Images)**, then select the block via 'Choose a different model' on the 'Transfer learning' page.
     * Audio classification: **Create impulse > Add learning block > Transfer Learning (Keyword Spotting)**, then select the block via 'Choose a different model' on the 'Transfer learning' page.